henichole/eCommerce-Project/cleaning_data.md

                   ALTER TABLE
 		  	analytics_new RENAME TO analytics;

--- I later did the same query with the productSKUs in products(here the column name is                        sku), sales_by_sku and sales_report table.
+-- Lastly, I did the same query with the productSKUs in products(here the column name is                        sku), sales_by_sku and sales_report tables.

 2.
---first I pulled out the missing 8 values from the sales_by_sku table:--
+--First, I pulled out the missing 8 values from the sales_by_sku table:--

 		SELECT
 			DISTINCT sbs.productSKU